Loading

 I knew we were in for a good set when the roadies tapped the setlist to

-the stage, and I grabbed a glimpse.
+the stage and I snatched a glimpse.

 The boys walked on stage and struck right into the first song “Nambored”, playing twice the speed of the original – I didn’t think that was possible.